 Table 2 below presents the total amount of capital raised by businesses across the five industries. numbers.
-As the table indicates, the total amount of capital raised is \$174.7 million.
-Firms offering Software as a Service raised \$80.0 million dollars in revenue after receiving the first BIA award.
-Bioscience firms raised \$53.3 million and Agricultural businesses raised \$23.9 million.
-Businesses classified as "Other" raised \$12.4, and Manufacturing firms raised \$5.1 million.
+As the table indicates, the total amount of capital raised is \$420.6 million.
+Firms offering Software as a Service raised \$218.7 million dollars in revenue after receiving the first BIA award.
+Bioscience firms raised \$120.0 million and Agricultural businesses raised \$26.9 million.
+Businesses classified as "Other" raised \$29.6, and Manufacturing firms raised \$25.5 million.

 Table 2.
 Capital Raised by Industry

 Industry Capital Raised Since First BIA Award (in millions)

-Software as a Service \$80.0
+Software as a Service \$218.7

-Bioscience \$53.3
+Bioscience \$120.0

-Agriculture \$23.9
+Other \$29.6

-Other \$12.4
+Agriculture \$26.9

-Manufacturing \$5.1
+Manufacturing \$25.5

-Total \$174.7
+Total \$420.6

-Source: BBR calculations based on data collected by NEDED and INC from 2014-2020.
+Source: BBR calculations based on data collected by NEDED and INC from 2014-2022.

 The previous two analyses look at the absolute dollars of awards and the absolute dollars of capital raised by businesses across five industries.
 In order to see the extent to which businesses are leveraging BIA award dollars to raise additional capital, analysts examined the ratio of capital raised to the total award amounts.
 Here, higher percentages indicate that businesses are raising more capital after receiving support through a BIA program.
-In total, Nebraska firms raised \$5.75 of capital for every dollar of funding received through a BIA program.
+In total, Nebraska firms raised \$10.68 of capital for every dollar of funding received through a BIA program.
 Figure 8 below presents the results of this analysis by industry.
-As the figure shows, businesses in the Software as a Service industry have raised about \$8.36 of capital for every dollar received through a BIA program.
-Bioscience firms have raised about \$6.23 for each dollar of BIA support, Agricultural businesses have raised about \$3.96 for every dollar of BIA support, and Other businesses have raised \$3.48 for each dollar of BIA support.
+As the figure shows, businesses in the Software as a Service industry have raised about \$17.00 of capital for every dollar received through a BIA program.
+Bioscience firms have raised about \$11.42 for each dollar of BIA support, Manufacturing firms have raised about \$7.13 for every dollar of BIA support, Other businesses have raised \$5.32 for each dollar of BIA support, and Agricultural businesses have raised about \$3.91 for every dollar of BIA support.